actris-cloudnet/dataportal-docs/api/data-portal.md

 - `locationHumanReadable`: Human readable name of the site.
 - `volatile`: `true` if the file is volatile, otherwise `false`.
 - `legacy`: `true` if the file is a legacy file, otherwise `false`.
-- `visualizations`: An array of visualization metadata, each entry having the following properties:
+- `visualizations`: List of visualization metadata, each entry having the following properties:
   - `s3key`: Filename of the visualization.
   - `productVariable`: Product variable object, see [Product variables](#get-apiproductsvariables--productvariables).
   - `dimensions`: `null` or an object with the following properties: